omid/powe_rs/README.md

 sudo powe_rs install -l 8080
 ```

-The command above will install a binary on your system also.
-It means after that you can run the command manually like below:
+The command above will also install the binary on your system.
+After that, you can run the command manually as shown below:

 ```sh
 powe_rs serve